-Faculty H&SS Taught Programmes administration
+Faculty H&SS Taught Courses administration

-Undergraduate and Postgraduate Taught (Masters) programmes are delivered by academic staff in departments, with administrative support provided by our Taught Programmes Team.
-Our Taught Programmes Team consist of expert Managers, Officers, Administrators and Administrative Assistants, located in Hub Offices across our Faculty buildings - 3 East, 1 West North, 1 West and 10 West.
+Undergraduate and Postgraduate Taught (Masters) courses are delivered by academic staff in departments, with administrative support provided by our Taught Courses Team.
+Our Taught Courses Team consist of expert Managers, Officers, Administrators and Administrative Assistants, located in Hub Offices across our Faculty buildings - 3 East, 1 West North, 1 West and 10 West.

-Our Taught Programmes Team is responsible for all aspects of administrative support for all taught programmes in the Faculty, ensuring that services are efficient, effective and adapt to changing circumstances.
+Our Taught Courses Team is responsible for all aspects of administrative support for all taught courses in the Faculty, ensuring that services are efficient, effective and adapt to changing circumstances.
 We provide students with support and advice from registration to graduation and support academic teaching staff in our departments.